gloveboxes/prompt_flow_workshop/docs/workshop.md

 In this step you'll learn how to augment the LLM prompt with product and customer information to create a prompt that is grounded with context.

 1. **Close the Visual Editor tab to avoid issues with the next steps.**
-1. From VS Code, navigate to the `intro_chat` folder and open the **flow.dag.yaml** file.
+1. From VS Code, navigate to the `workshop` folder and open the **flow.dag.yaml** file.
 The file contains the YAML representation of the Prompt Flow.
 1. Replace the existing flow with the following YAML.

     ``` { .yaml .copy }